What is pyothorax?

 Pyothorax (pleural empyema) is the presence of pus in the pleural space of the chest cavity, which is the thin, fluid-filled space that lies between the lungs and the chest wall.

-Usually, a small amount of fluid is located in this space (5 ml or less), which allows for the smooth movement of the structures in the thorax during respiration.
+Usually, a small amount of fluid is located in the pleural space (5 ml or less), which allows for the smooth movement of the structures in the thorax during respiration.
 Small blood vessels in the pleural lining produce this fluid, blood and lymph nodes take away any excess to keep it in balance.
-Pyothorax is a septic form of pleural effusion, which is covered here.
+Pyothorax is a septic form of pleural effusion.

 There are several possible ways cats can develop pyothorax.
 In many cases, the initial cause may remain undetermined.